ChaoLiang-HUST/ICCL/README.md

 # In-context Contrastive Learning for Event Causality Identification

-This is the code of the paper _Identifying while Learning for Document Event Causality Identification_.
+This is the code of the paper _In-context Contrastive Learning for Event Causality Identification_.
 Accepted by EMNLP 2024.

 We propose an **I**n-**C**ontext **C**ontrastive **L**earning (**ICCL**) model for the ECI task.
 We leverage the causality knowledge of PLM by introducing explicit guidance through the inclusion of demonstrations, rather than relying on the design of complex prompts.